valkey-io/valkey-doc/docs/data-types/lists.md

 In many use cases we just want to use lists to store the *latest items*, whatever they are: social network updates, logs, or anything else.

-Redis allows us to use lists as a capped collection, only remembering the latest N items and discarding all the oldest items using the `LTRIM` command.
+Valkey allows us to use lists as a capped collection, only remembering the latest N items and discarding all the oldest items using the `LTRIM` command.

 The `LTRIM` command is similar to `LRANGE`, but **instead of displaying the